Industrial

 Frequently asked questions.

-What does a general contractor coordinate on a flex industrial construction project?
+What does General Contractors of New Braunfels coordinate on a flex industrial project?

-Can flex industrial construction be phased around active operations?
+Can flex industrial construction be phased to allow earlier partial occupancy?

 What information helps before requesting a review?